ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 :  After the custom image builder creates the image, the automation validates it through {{site.data.keyword.spectrum_full}} deployment, which helps ensure that the image is functional and ready for use within the cluster.

 Private catalog integration
-:  You can add the created custom image to your private catalog within your {{site.data.keyword.cloud_notm}} account and then share it with other accounts.
+:  You can add the created custom image to your private catalog within your IBM Cloud account to maintain a version history of the images created.

 ## Prerequisites
 {: #custom-image-builder-prerequistes}